Azure/azure-osconfig/src/tests/universal-nrp-e2e/README.md

 You typically want to generalize images that do not just work out-of-box in order to keep a "Golden Master" image that just works to avoid having to reprovision VM images when you want to re-run tests on a particular VM image.

 #### Example - Using CentOS-7 an EOL distribution with Errors
-This example will generalize an older distro image, where we will hit some errors.
-This example will demonstrate some common problems can can occur using older distributions where they are no longer being maintained.
+This example will generalize an older distro image, where we will hit many dependency issues.
+This example will demonstrate some common problems can can occur using older distributions where they are no longer being maintained and you must build and install some of the needed dependencies.

+This example demonstrates:
+ - EOL distribution whose package mirrors are out of date and must be updated
+ - Test dependencies

 Using the _CentOS-7_ distribution below.
 ```sh